European foulbrood infected larvae showing twisted discoloured brood in open cells

 What does European foulbrood look like?

-European foulbrood usually affects larvae before the cells are sealed.
+European foulbrood usually affects larvae before the cells are sealed, although suspicious signs should always be checked properly rather than self-diagnosed.
 The larvae may appear twisted, slumped, discoloured or melted down in the cell.
 The brood nest may look irregular, with a patchy pattern rather than a solid area of healthy brood.

 This can be confused with other brood problems, so do not rely on one sign alone.